-- there is a good arguable case that a wrong has been committed; - the third party against whom disclosure is sought is mixed up in the wrongdoing; and - it is just and convenient in the circumstances to make such an order.
+- there is a good arguable case that a wrong has been committed; - the third party against whom disclosure is sought is mixed up in the wrongdoing, even if innocently; and - it is just and convenient in the circumstances to make such an order.

-A BVI company's registered agent (RA), by acting as its RA, is considered to have been mixed up in the company's wrongdoing for these purposes as an "innocent third party".
+A BVI company's registered agent (RA), by acting as its RA, is considered to have been mixed up in the company's wrongdoing for these purposes.